LesFerch/WinSetView/README.md

 # Acknowledgements

 Thanks to **Keith Miller** at TenForums.com for providing the FolderTypes approach to setting default views.

+Thanks to my son **Brian** for helping me debug and clean up my HTML code.
+If you use Spotify on Android, please check out his [**Trimify**](https://play.google.com/store/apps/details?id=app.web.trimifymusic) app on the Google Play store.

 Thanks to my cat Puddles for keeping me company while I worked on this.